D-on3/laser_db/README.md

         +__str__(): String
     }

-    Material --|> LaserMarkingParameters :
+    Material --> LaserMarkingParameters : has
-    LaserSource --|> LaserMarkingParameters : has
+    LaserSource --> LaserMarkingParameters : has

 ```